mdlincoln/mdlincoln.github.io/projects/scraping-the-smithsonian.md

 img: /assets/images-display/si_scrape_avatar.png
 ---

-`si-scrape` is a set of Ruby scripts for scraping information from the web portal for the collections of the Smithsonian Institution and parsing them into JSON, a standard data interchange format that is human readable and can accommodate the heterogeneous metadata of the Smithsonian's sprawling collections.
+`si-scrape` is a Ruby script for scraping information from the web portal for the collections of the Smithsonian Institution and parsing them into JSON, a standard data interchange format that is human readable and can accommodate the heterogeneous metadata of the Smithsonian's sprawling collections.

 **[Download si-scrape from GitHub](https://github.com/mdlincoln/si-scrape)**